Application example: Heart

 Quantification of fibrosis

 Heart fibrosis is a phenomenon where excessive collagen deposits form outside cells, leading to stiffer cardiac muscle and reduced cardiac function.

 Recently, various advancements have been made in this area, including regenerative medicine and detection of factors to prevent heart fibrosis.
-The following shows results of quantification of fibrosis ratio in mice under various conditions using the BZ-X700:
+The following shows results of quantification of fibrosis ratio in mice under various conditions using the BZ-X: